eHarmony/vw-webservice/README.md

 cd vw-webservice
 ```

-Note: for the --recursive option to work (grabs the vowpal wabbit submodule for you), you will need git 1.6.5 or later.
+Note: for the --recursive option to work (it grabs the vowpal wabbit submodule for you), you will need git 1.6.5 or later.
 Otherwise you can pull the vowpal wabbit submodule in separately using ``git submodule``.

 #### Building Vowpal Wabbit